-- The school operates a system of a first day call to any absent children if the parents have not already contacted school to ensure that they are safe - For children with health problems, a medical Individual Health Care Plan (IHCP) is written and regularly reviewed with parents, and staff trained to support medical needs in some cases where needed e.g. diabetes checks - Learning Support Assistants are on duty at breaktime and lunchtime to support children so the children have familiar staff available to them - Key staff are in place to support identified children during break times - The school nurse is available to advise on any health problems a child may be having - The SENDCo, class teachers, LSAs, Headteacher and Assistant Headteachers are available for children to speak to - In school counsellors are available through Time 4 You - Intervention groups aimed at developing social and emotional aspects of learning are in place - One of our staff members is fully ELSA trained to support our children - We work closely with CAMHS and LINK to support children - Classrooms are underpinned by Nurture principles and provide a range of opportunities for your child to share any thoughts/concerns they might have - Break & lunch time clubs including lunchtime Nurture for KS2: A safe haven for those who struggle to cope at these times (not available during the current Covid situation) - Personal, Social, Health Education is addressed by class teachers where opportunities are taken to talk, share and discuss emotions using a range of materials including games/scenarios and prompts - Our Behaviour Policy; which includes guidance on expectations, rewards and sanctions is fully understood and in place by all staff - We regularly monitor attendance, support pupils returning to school after absence and take the necessary actions to prevent prolonged unauthorised absence - Pupils' views are sought through school council and other forums
+- The school operates a system of a first day call to any absent children if the parents have not already contacted school to ensure that they are safe - For children with health problems, a medical Individual Health Care Plan (IHCP) is written and regularly reviewed with parents, and staff trained to support medical needs in some cases where needed e.g. diabetes checks - Learning Support Assistants are on duty at breaktime and lunchtime to support children so the children have familiar staff available to them - Key staff are in place to support identified children during break times - The school nurse is available to advise on any health problems a child may be having - The SENDCo, class teachers, LSAs, Headteacher and Assistant Headteachers are available for children to speak to - Intervention groups aimed at developing social and emotional aspects of learning are in place - Staff use ELSA principles to support the social and emotional development of children - A sensory room is available to support regulation - We work closely with the Getting Help team and Headstarters to support children - Our school is part of the Partnerships for Inclusion of Neurodiversity in Schools (PINS) project focusing on strengthening knowledge, skills and improving environments to better meet the needs of neurodiverse children - Classrooms are underpinned by Nurture principles and provide a range of opportunities for your child to share any thoughts/concerns they might have - Personal, Social, Health Education is addressed by class teachers where opportunities are taken to talk, share and discuss emotions using a range of materials including games/scenarios and prompts - Our Behaviour Policy; which includes guidance on expectations, rewards and sanctions is fully understood and in place by all staff - We regularly monitor attendance, support pupils returning to school after absence and take the necessary actions to prevent prolonged unauthorised absence - Pupils' views are sought through school council and other forums such as questionnaires.